 - Put all (except the sesame seedof the ingredients, including the toasted seeds, in a food processer and process until the dried fruit and seeds are ground up and the mixture turns into a sticky solid ball.

-- Scoop out 1 heaping tsp (5 g), or if you want larger balls, 1 tbsp (14 and roll into balls.
+- Scoop out 1 heaping teaspoon (5 g), or if you want larger balls, 1 tablespoon (14 and roll into balls.
 Put the sesame seeds on a flat surface and roll the balls in the seeds to cover.

 - Refrigerate in an air tight container for up to a week or freeze for up to 3 months.